TouK/nussknacker/docs/MigrationGuide.md

 * [#2741](https://github.com/TouK/nussknacker/pull/2741) Remove custom scenario provides some changes on API:
   * Replace ProcessDeploymentData by GraphProcess (as VO)
   * Replace scenario jsonString by GraphProcess at DeploymentManager, ProcessConfigEnricherInputData
+* [#2773](https://github.com/TouK/nussknacker/pull/2773) Using VersionId / ProcessId / ProcessName instead of Long or String:
+  * `PullProcessRepository` API was changed, right now we use VersionId instead of Long

 ## In version 1.2.0 (Not released yet)

 ### Configuration changes